-Taylor Swift's New Reputation, and My Review of the First Single Off Her Brand New Album
+Taylor Swift's New Reputation: My Review of the First Single From Her Album Reputation

 Generation Y Observed by a Generation X'er